jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

 ========================

 To write code, we have to think in terms of algorithms and logic flow.
 We have covered the basics of code structures above, so now we can arrange those to form algorithms and then into programs.
-We can think about this in terms of psuedo-code (like I wrote above).
+We can think about this in terms of pseudo-code (like I wrote above).
-Remember, psuedo-code is not a formal language but is code written to be read by a human with no concerns about syntax.
+Remember, pseudo-code is not a formal language but is code written to be read by a human with no concerns about syntax.
 We can also depict code as a flow diagram; this is more useful as we build more complex algorithms.

 Let's build software to do some simple tasks.